In sickness and in health: The love story of a couple married for 72 years

-SINGAPORE - In their 72 years of marriage, Mr Phua Gee Moh and Madam Han Fong Tin were no strangers to distance and hardship.
+In their 72 years of marriage, Mr Phua Gee Moh and Madam Han Fong Tin endured hardship and being apart from each other.

 In a Facebook post on Valentine's Day, Assisi Hospice shared their story, which embodies the spirit of love in sickness and in health.